HangryDevelopment/.github/profile/README.md

 Live site: https://www.hangry.tk/

-(due to SSL issues Hangry will not actually work, if you'd like to see a working demo please let me know!
-Working on a solution.)
+(due to SSL issues the Hangry back-end is being hosted on glitch, the server takes some time to spin up.)